Mazda CX-5 Extended Warranty: Cost, Coverage and Plans

 Since the third and fourth points above are entirely dependent on your situation, let’s look at the first two.

-As for the Mazda CX-5 itself, Consumer Reports gave the crossover a predicted reliability score of 4 out of 5, citing minor trouble spots with in-car electronics.
 RepairPal, which ranks models based on the cost and frequency of their repairs, gave the CX-5 a 4.5 out of 5 rating.
 According to that site, CX-5s cost owners 22% less in repair and maintenance costs than the average SUV, and the probability of repairs costing $2,000 is just 8% (compared with the 13% SUV average).

-CX-5 owners who left reviews on our site seem satisfied with the vehicle overall but have mixed feelings about their dealership experience. (“While we love our CX-5 we are disappointed with the service we received at McKinney Mazda,” wrote John, a ConsumerAffairs reviewer in South Carolina.)
+CX-5 owners who left reviews on our site seem satisfied with the vehicle overall but have mixed feelings about their dealership experience.
+“While we love our CX-5 we are disappointed with the service we received at McKinney Mazda,” wrote John, a ConsumerAffairs reviewer in South Carolina.

 All things considered, you can probably expect a Mazda CX-5 to be highly reliable and cheap to own.
 That means an extended warranty probably isn’t a good investment, but if you want one for the added peace of mind, you may be able to find one at a relatively cheap price.